glindsey/MetaHack/README.md

 License
 -------
-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The GUI code in this work (under the "include/gui" and "src/gui" subdirectories and henceforth referred to as *MetaGUI*) is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

+The remainder of the code, art, sounds, and any other resource files used to run the engine are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.